jamsinclair/jSquash/README.md

 ## Usage in the Browser

+> [!WARNING]
+> As of 2025-03-21 there seems to be an issue with the Unpkg CDN and ESM module imports.
+See issue [#81](https://github.com/jamsinclair/jSquash/issues/81) for updates

 You can use the packages directly from the Unpkg CDN and can be the easiest way to get started.

 ```js